ulfschneider/ulfschneider.github.io/_posts/images/2015-05-03-light-artefacts-unna.md

 thumburl: /i/IMG_8370_thumb.jpg
 tags: [bw, color, things]
 ---
-This is one of the rare occasions when you will see color photos on theses pages.
+This is one of the rare occasions when you will see color photos on these pages.

 The photos emphasize the artefacts, they are without people.
 There is another page [light-people-unna]({{site.url}}/light-people-unna) showing some people at the same location.